Chronic Pain

 Current Treatment for Chronic Pain

 Treatment for chronic neuropathic and ischemic pain focuses on reducing the pain signal, improving function, and managing the psychological impact of living with persistent pain.
 For most patients the approach is multimodal, combining medications, procedures, and supportive therapies.
-The challenge is that none of these approaches address the underlying nerve damage or vascular deficit driving the pain.
+The fundamental limitation of current treatment is that none of these approaches address the underlying nerve damage or vascular deficit driving the pain.
 They manage what the patient feels without changing what is causing it.

 Anticonvulsants and Antidepressants

 Gabapentin, pregabalin, and certain tricyclic and serotonin-norepinephrine reuptake inhibitor antidepressants are the most commonly prescribed medications for neuropathic pain.
 They work by modulating abnormal nerve signaling rather than targeting the source of damage.
-They are effective for some patients and inadequate for many others.
+They are effective for many patients and inadequate for others.

 Topical Agents